ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/base-protcol/decision-points/_index.md

 next: /openprotocolspec/2025-04-05/appendix-a-list-of-specs/
 ---

-In **ZTAuth\***, decision points consist of a Policy Enforcement Point (PEP) and a Policy Decision Point (PDP) that together handle authorization requests.
+In `ZTAuth*`, authorization decisions are made through the interaction of two core components:

+- The **Policy Enforcement Point (PEP)**, which intercepts access requests and enforces the decision.
+- The **Policy Decision Point (PDP)**, which evaluates the request against applicable `auth* models` and returns a decision.

-Communication between the PEP and PDP is designed to comply with the [OpenID AuthZen](https://openid.net/specs/authorization-api-1_0-01.html) specification.
+Communication between the PEP and PDP **MUST** conform to the [OpenID AuthZEN](https://openid.net/specs/authorization-api-1_0-01.html) specification, ensuring standardized interfaces for request submission, decision retrieval, and context propagation.

+This separation of enforcement and decision logic enables support for both **centralized** and **proximity-based** deployment models, and aligns with Zero Trust principles by maintaining context-aware evaluation at runtime.